Blue-water navy: Examples

 These are examples of navies that have been described by various defense experts or academics as being blue-water navies.
 Some have successfully used their blue-water capabilities to exercise control on the high seas and from there have projected power into other nations' littoral waters.
 However, there is no agreed upon definition among authorities as to what constitutes a blue-water navy.

 China

-The People's Liberation Army Navy is subject to a variety of assessments regarding its capabilities.
-Writing for the US Naval Institute in 2012, Dr James Mulvenon believes that "the Chinese navy is still primarily a brown and green-water navy", highlighting problems with replenishment and logistics as key shortcomings in PLAN ambitions of becoming a blue-water capable fleet.
-This line of thinking has also been held by a number of academics throughout the years, including Dr Peter Howarth, Professor Timo Kivimäki, Dr Denny Roy, and Professor Bart Dessein.